aspose-total/Aspose.Total-Products/total/en/android-java/conversion/tex-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to PS on Android via Java" h2="Convert TEX to PS in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate TEX to PS conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert TEX file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to PS.
+<h2>Why to Convert</h2>

+The need to convert TeX to PS arises when you want to integrate the feature of TeX to PS conversion in your mobile apps.
+TeX is a typesetting language used for creating documents, while PS stands for PostScript, a page description language used for printing documents.
+Therefore, it is necessary to convert TeX to PS in order to enable the printing of documents created in TeX.

+<h2>How Aspose.Total helps for TeX to PS Conversion</h2>

+Aspose.Total for Android Java is a package that provides two APIs which can be used to convert TeX to PS.
+The first API is Aspose.PDF for Android via Java, which can be used to convert TeX file to DOC.
+The second API is Aspose.Words for Android Java, which can be used to render DOC to PS.
+By using these two APIs, you can easily integrate the feature of TeX to PS conversion in your mobile apps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}